-- Use the Arbitrum Bridge DApp to deposit the tokens in your Ethereum wallet into your Arbitrum address.
+- Use bridges to deposit the tokens in your Ethereum wallet into your Arbitrum address.

 Switch the network

-Click “Wallet” at the left bottom corner then click “Ethereum Mainnet” at the top.
+Open your ETH wallet then click “Ethereum” at the top.
 Choose “Arbitrum” in the pop-up to switch to the Arbitrum network.

 Experience Layer 2 DApps

-- Click “Ecosystem DApps” then you can see the most popular DApps in the Arbitrum ecosystem.
+- Swipe the function bar to the left, click “DApp” then you can see the most popular DApps in the Arbitrum ecosystem.

 Step-by-step tutorial: How to use Arbitrum on imToken?